-You’ll need at least a 5% deposit for your new home under the terms of the Help to Buy: Equity Loan scheme.
+The scheme is designed to be more affordable for first time buyers, as you only need least a 5% deposit for your new home.
 The government will lend you up to 20% of the value of the property (40% in London) and you’ll need to take out a mortgage for the remaining 75% (55% in London).

 Each month you’ll make repayments on both your Help to Buy loan and your mortgage.
 Here’s an illustration of what you would pay on the Help to Buy initiative each month:

 - Purchase price: £310,000